skellis46/slipbox/borgmann, effort and focal things.md

 - [[instrumental extrinsic value definition]]
 - [[art practice and artistic research]]
 - [[intuition and the intimate knowledge of a practice]]
+- [[noë - technology is skillful activity]] -- considering a more open understanding of _technology_

 _source:_ unknown